 In this subsection, we verify some of the predictions of the model we obtained in Sections 5.2 and 5.3 on real-world data.
-We will compare with predictions of the causal Bayesian network model proposed by ref.
-[18].
+We will compare with predictions of the causal Bayesian network model proposed by [47].

-Figure 9 shows scatter plots for the (logarithms of) the expressions of active RAF, MEK, and ERK in the multivariate single-cell protein expression dataset that was used in ref.
-[18], for three (out of 14) different experimental conditions.
+Figure 9 shows scatterplots for the (logarithms of) the expressions of active RAF, MEK and ERK in the multivariate single-cell protein expression dataset that was used in [47], for three (out of 14) different experimental conditions.
 The baseline condition (in blue) is the one where the cells were treated with anti-CD3 and anti-CD28, activators of the RAS-RAF-MEK-ERK signalling cascade.
 In another condition (in red), the cells were additionally exposed to U0126, a known inhibitor of MEK activity.
 By inspecting the scatter plots, we get a quick visual check of some of the predictions of the model.
-In particular, these plots clearly show that inhibition of MEK activity by administering U0126 results in an increase in the concentrations of
+In particular, these plots clearly show that inhibition of MEK activity by administering U0126 results in an increase in the concentrations of active RAF and active MEK and a reduction in the concentration of active ERK.
+This suggests the existence of causal pathways from MEK to RAF and from MEK to ERK.
+Furthermore, we clearly see a strong dependence between RAF and ERK or between MEK and ERK (in either experimental condition).
+In the light of the supposedly direct effect of MEK on ERK, it is surprising that the data shows no significant dependence between the two.24 This apparent "faithfulness violation" is problematic for constraint-based causal discovery methods, as they will typically not identify the causal relation between MEK and ERK.